Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/README.md

-IT Operations insights Preconfigured Solution
+IT Anomaly insights Preconfigured Solution
 =============================================

-Microsoft Cortana Intelligence IT Operations Insights is a preconfigured solution that reduces the time that it takes for a line of business owner to perceive and get value from Cortana Intelligence based end-to-end IT operations solutions that are easy to try, deploy, and customize, so that customers can dream big and correlate these solutions to their particular scenarios.
+Microsoft Cortana Intelligence IT Anomaly Insights is a preconfigured solution that reduces the time that it takes for a line of business owner to perceive and get value from Cortana Intelligence based end-to-end IT operations solutions that are easy to try, deploy, and customize, so that customers can dream big and correlate these solutions to their particular scenarios.
 This preconfigured solution is based on a set of curated parts that